 Kaleidoscope: Ideas and Projects to Spark Your Creativity by Suzanne Simanaitis

-From Amazon: "Indulge your creative cravings!
-Explore dozens of stories, exercises and instructive projects, all designed to feed, encourage and sometimes flex your creative muscle.
-You'll tap into the joy of drawing, be encouraged to create art in bed, create your own folded-paper shrine, discover the liberation of stream-writing, practice idea brainstorming, make your own duct-tape purse, learn to quiet the negative voice in your head, dream up your own creative studio space and much, much more."
+Between the beautiful pages of Kaleidoscope, you’ll tap into the joy of drawing, be encouraged to create art in bed, create your own folded-paper shrine, discover the liberation of stream-writing, practice idea brainstorming, make your own duct-tape purse, learn to quiet the negative voice in your head, dream up your own creative studio space and much, much more.

 Paper Metal Stitch by Maggie Grey